rkh/sinatra-advanced-routes/README.md

       puts route.verb       # get / head / post / put / delete
       puts route.file       # "some_sinatra_app.rb" or something
-      puts route.line       # the line number of the get/post/... statement puts route.pattern    # that's the pattern internally used by puts route.keys       # keys given when route was defined puts route.conditions # conditions given when route was defined puts route.block      # the route's closure
+      puts route.line       # the line number of the get/post/... statement puts route.pattern    # that's the pattern internally used by sinatra puts route.keys       # keys given when route was defined puts route.conditions # conditions given when route was defined puts route.block      # the route's closure
     end

-Some of that fields (like conditions or pattern) can be changed (will take effect on the routing).
+Some of that fields (like conditions or pattern) can be changed, which will take immediate effect on the routing.

 Usage with Sinatra::Base
 ------------------------

     require "sinatra/base"
     require "sinatra/advanced_routes"

     class Foo < Sinatra::Base
       register Sinatra::AdvancedRoutes
     end